cdmckinley/splatspot-interface-java/journal.md

 # Enterprise Java course journal
-Here, I'll document my progress ans studies in the class.
+Here, I'll document my progress and studies in the class.

 ### Before Class Began
 Up to and including 8/29/2022